zoleitschuk/item-catalog/README.md

 # Item Catelog

-Item Catelog provides a list of items within a variety of categories as well as a user registration and authentication system.
+Item Catalog provides a list of items within a variety of categories as well as a user registration and authentication system.
 Registered users have the ability to post, edit, and delete their own categories and items.

 ## Getting Started